how 'lynchian' became the most overused phrase on the planet

 That definition has remained largely unchanged.
 The top entry for ‘Lynchian’ on Urban Dictionary pulls the idea of juxtaposition from Wallace’s definition, with the top user describing it as “having the same balance between the macabre and the mundane found in the works of filmmaker David Lynch.”

-Last month, the term’s status as a representative adjective was legitimised when it was officially added to the Oxford English Dictionary.
+Last month, the term’s status as a representative adjective was legitimized when it was officially added to the Oxford English Dictionary.
 19 other film related eponymous adjectives were added, including Tarantinoesque, Kubrickian, Bergmanesque, but as Craig Leyland, Senior Editor of New Words at the OED tells me, “our addition of Lynchian has generated more interest than just about any other single item in the update.”

 The earliest quotation Leyland could find for ‘Lynchian’ dates back to 1984, the year Lynch’s third feature film Dune was released.
 Published in Cinefantastique, it reads: “Eraserhead is most likely to remain his most distinctive, purely Lynchian film.”
-But being adjectivised so early in one’s career is uncommon, Leyland notes, as he explains that, “with most other directors on our list, a few more films had appeared by the time we find the first evidence of their name being used in this way.”
+But being turned into an adjective so early in one’s career is uncommon, Leyland notes, as he explains that, “with most other directors on our list, a few more films had appeared by the time we find the first evidence of their name being used in this way.”

 But Lynchian is not only a marketable term to draw audiences towards new bands or new fashions.
 Its definition parallels the time we’re living in -- this uncannily cosmetic valley with all the sinister, superficial juxtaposition it implies.